Being able to make good decisions is one of the keys to growing a successful business.

 Trusting yourself means putting your faith in your ability to make good choices and decisions.
 It means taking risks without being afraid of the consequences.

-If you really want to take your business up a level, then there is every chance you are going to have to stop doing some of the things you are doing right now – and yes, that includes certain clients, programmes and team members you may really care about – and do something different.
+If you want to take your business up a level, then there is every chance you are going to have to stop doing some of the things you are doing right now – and yes, that includes certain clients, programmes and team members you may care about – and do something different.

 This may mean that you stop offering a particular service, programme or product; it may mean you have to change your pricing structure; it may mean you have to fire one of your team members.

-You can not grow a business without change.
 Get comfortable with that concept because trusting yourself means knowing when to let go and when to hold on.

-You must trust yourself even when the outcome seems uncertain and you may not know all the answers.
+You must trust yourself even when the outcome seems uncertain, and you may not know all the answers.

-I like this idea of having your logic brain to be only 51% convinced … it opens up to trusting our intuition more.
+I like this idea of having your logic brain be only 51% convinced … it opens up to trusting our intuition more.